Dammit Man

 "Dammit Man" is a song by American rapper Pitbull featuring Piccalo.
 It was released on August 3, 2004 as a single from Pitbull's debut album M.I.A.M.I..The song was produced by Jim Jonsin.
 It peaked at number 19 on the US Bubbling Under Hot 100 Singles chart.
+It was also featured in the 2005 video game Midnight Club 3: Dub Edition.

 Music video

 This video was directed by Flyy Kai.
 It features both Pitbull and Piccallo.
 The video also features a cameo from DJ Khaled.